sirdoombox/Overwatch.Net/README.md

 ## Current Features
 * Supports PC, Xbox 1 and Playstation 4 players.
-* Entirely async operation
+* Entirely async
 * Serializable - No complex data.
-* Region detection - Easily find the correct region for a player.
-* Platform detection - Detect which platform a player might play on.
+* Region / Platform detection

 ## Planned Features
 * None at the moment - Any feature requests will be placed here.